peiyi-c/Frontend_Mentor/20230911_age-calculator/README.md

 - **After the user click on submit**, it will be checked if all the required fields are filled, if the date (combination of DD/MM/YYYY) exists and if the date was in the past.

 - Only when all input values pass the check will the app calculate the age.
 Otherwise it will throw error messages.

+- I also learned we can use moment.js to get the precise date difference (today - birthday).

 ### Continued development